Scenic Drives in the Georgia Mountains

 There are lots of great places to stop along these scenic routes!

-For those exploring North Georgia’s scenic roads in electric cars, check out this article on EV chargers in North GA in case a charging stop is needed.
+For those exploring North Georgia’s scenic roads in electric cars, check out this article on EV chargers in North Georgia in case they need to make a charging stop.

 Stop at Scenic Overlooks